 The Digital Transformation Expert Panel was established to identify how Australia’s vocational education and training system could most effectively respond to digital change across industry and its impact on the nation’s workforce.
 Sue supported the Expert Panel by preparing discussion papers for the panel to consider and helping to write the resulting Digital Transformation Skills Strategy.

-Sue, in collaboration with Gretchen Young of Young Futures, has been facilitating a series of workshops across Queensland.
-The workshops, involving representatives of the community housing and homelessness sectors, have been testing ideas and gathering input to inform new policy directions under the Department of Housing and Public Work's Partnering for Growth and Partnering for Impact frameworks.
+Sue co-facilitated a series of workshops across Queensland involving representatives of the community housing and homelessness sectors.
+The workshops tested ideas and gathered input that inform new policy directions under the Department of Housing and Public Work's Partnering for Growth and Partnering for Impact frameworks.

-Sodalite Projects, in collaboration with Rachel Healy Consulting, conducted research and consultation for Workability QLD to inform aspects of their NTSSS Strategy and Governance Project.
-The focus of this project was to provide strategic advice to industry and governments on matters related to the NDIS workforce in Queensland, including advice on skilling priorities, VET investment and improvements in the quality of training delivery to support the future NDIS workforce.
+Sodalite Projects led this research project to provide strategic advice to industry and the Queensland Government on matters related to the NDIS workforce in Queensland, including advice on skilling priorities, VET investment and improvements in the quality of training delivery to support the future NDIS workforce.
 The work informed the funding of a multi-year strategy to grow, develop and support Queensland’s NDIS workforce.